RDFLib/profilewiz/README.md

   -o [OUTPUT], --output [OUTPUT]
                         output file
+  -q, --qnames_only     use qnames only for JSON elements -c, --choose-class    Choose a main Class object to create structural
+                        schema.
+Properties defined but not used are assumed to be allowable properties of main Class -ho, --html_owl       If set generate HTML for output OWL file, if present then do not perform analysis functions.
+  -hp, --html_prof      If set generate HTML for output Profile description,
+                        if present then do not perform analysis functions.
-  -q, --qnames_only     use qnames only for JSON elements -r, --force_relative  use relative filenames and cached copies for imports -p P [P ...], --profiles P [P ...]
+  -r, --force_relative  use relative filenames and cached copies for imports -p P [P ...], --profiles P [P ...]
                         file name or URL of profiles model with pre-configured